Using CARDIac simulations to run in-silicO clinical TRIALS

 Simulation Campaigns

-Simulation campaigns (rather than a single simulation) will be then run in order to sweep the uncertain input distributions and obtain the synthetic population response in the case of selected pathologies like myocardial infarction and the optimal stimulation pattern for cardiac resynchronization therapy.
+Simulation campaigns (rather than a single simulation) will then be run in order to sweep the uncertain input distributions and obtain the synthetic population response in the case of selected pathologies like myocardial infarction and the optimal stimulation pattern for cardiac resynchronization therapy.

 Conclusion